 - Disulfiram – Produces undesirable effects such as headaches, nausea or vomiting when alcohol is consumed

-Alcohol Treatment Costs & Insurance Options
+Treatment Costs & Insurance Coverage

 You may be wondering how much rehab costs and if it is worth the price.
 Inpatient treatment is generally more expensive than outpatient treatment.
 Depending on the severity of your addiction, it may take some time to recover.
 The more time you spend in alcohol rehab, the more it will cost.
 Many people transition from detox to inpatient or residential treatment, to outpatient treatment, and then to a sober living environment.